WiX-Toolset-Pills-15mg/Major-Upgrade/doc/article/README.md

 The Product's Id will be generated at build time by WiX Toolset.

 Copy the results from the `bin\Release` directory into a new directory.
-For example Major Upgrade v1.0.0.0`.
+For example `Major Upgrade v1.0.0.0`.

 #### Build version 2.0.0.0

-Set the version to 1.0.0.0 and build.
+Set the version to 2.0.0.0 and build.

 ```xml
 <Product